Numbered streets of St. Louis: 22nd Street

 As part of Paul McKee's NorthSide project, the broken section of 22nd street near the I-64 interchange is to be restored and rebuilt.
 A large office tower has been proposed to anchor it to the expanded Gateway Mall.

 23rd Street

 23rd is an irregular street that is broken up in many places.
-One such break was created by the Pruitt–Igoe site.
+One such break was created by the former Pruitt–Igoe site, as well as the future site of the National Geospatial-Intelligence Agency's West headquarters.

-24th Street

-24th Street has disappeared over time.

 25th Street

 25th Street appears to the north of downtown where Jefferson Avenue curves and creates space for another road.

+Higher value streets

+30s

+39th Street is the longest numbered street outside of the 1st–25th region.
+It splits the Tiffany and Botanical Heights neighborhoods, running south through Shaw and stopping at Tower Grove Park.
+It briefly reappears in south city's Dutchtown neighborhood.

+Dutchtown also contains 37th and 38th Streets.

+50s

+59th Street runs through a portion of The Hill and Southwest Gardens.

+60s–80s

+University City contains the only two numbered streets in the St. Louis area to not have a 'Street' suffix: 66th Avenue and 82nd Boulevard.
+It also contains 78th, 79th, and 81st Streets.

+Further north, 67th, 68th, and 69th Streets comprise a residential area off of St. Louis Avenue in Hillsdale, while 70th and 74th Streets lie to the south of St. Charles Rock Road in Pagedale.